domxjs/domx/packages/StateController/README.md

 ## StateController Composition
-StateControllers can use other StateControllers which can provide for some useful patterns and code re-use.
+StateControllers can use other StateControllers which can provide for some useful patterns and code re-use:
 ```js
 class UserProductsController implements StateController {
   private userState: UserStateController;